 I Tried 5 Text to CAD AI Tools for Faster Drafting: Here’s What Worked

-I tested five of the most talked-about text to CAD AI tools to see how well they actually translate written prompts into usable 2D and 3D design files — across architecture, product modeling, and mechanical drafting.
-Here are my key takeaways:
+I tested five of the most talked-about text-to-CAD AI tools to see how well they convert prompts into usable 2D and 3D designs across architecture, product, and mechanical use cases.

 ToolBest For3D Model Generation2D Drafting SupportParametric EditingPricing